 - 6.1.
 If the whistleblower is not satisfied with the way in which their concern has been handled because either: - a.
 They believe the procedures have not been followed properly; - b.
 There is evidence of prejudice or bias; or - c.
-There is further material evidence which was not available at the time the original concerns were raised; - 6.2.
+There is further material evidence which was not available at the time the original concerns were raised; d. or the decision reached was unreasonable; - 6.2.
 There is a right of appeal within four weeks of receiving the outcome on these grounds only to the Chief Operating Officer, or if the allegation relates to the Chief Operating Officer, to the Director. - 6.3.
 The Chief Operating Officer, (or the Director) will decide if the case meets the grounds for appeal (as set out above).
-If it does, they will appoint the Chair of the Audit Committee to hear the appeal. - 6.4.
-The Chief Operating Officer (or the Director) will let the whistleblower know the outcome of the appeal.
+If it does, they will appoint the Chair of the Audit Committee to hear the appeal.
+If the appeal does not meet more than one of the ground for appeal it can be dismissed.
+Where the Chief Operating Officer has a conflict of interest, they shall nominate a relevant officer to decide if the case meets the grounds for appeal. - 6.4.
+The Chief Operating Officer (or the Director or the Chair of Audit Committee) will let the whistleblower know the outcome of the appeal.
 The Chief Operating Officer (or the Director) is also responsible for the submission of a report to the Audit Committee.
 The Audit Committee must also be made aware of any appeals dismissed after preliminary examination.